 If I sell something to someone living in a given country, that country's government is going to want to collect VAT on that sale independently of the location of my company or my internet servers.

 The only thing that matters is that I sold something to someone that lives in that country.
 Imagine that I opened a filial of my company in that country, and performed a sale that way, I would have to pay VAT to that country, right?

 The same goes for if I make a digital sale to someone living in that country, the government still wants their cut ☺️.

 Otherwise, everyone would open e-commerce stores and start selling their products online and get a reduced tax rate, which would be an unfair advantage to traditional companies.

-In general, taxation rules are being developed across the world that submit online sales to more or less the same rules than traditional sales, to create an even playing field.
+In general, taxation rules are being developed across the world that submits online sales to more or less the same rules as traditional sales, to create an even playing field.

 Countries wouldn't want their nationally established companies to be at a commercial disadvantage when compared to foreign companies, so that is why these digital product taxation rules are put in place in the first place.

 So that is the gist of it that I could piece together, but again you want to refer to the Quaderno blog if you want the nitty-gritty details and subscribe to their newsletter to keep up to date.

 The good news is that these taxation rules usually have minimal thresholds!

 So only if I exceeded certain threshold amounts of tax due am I required to register with a given country for VAT purposes.